praveenkanajam/devops/Shell-Scripting/Ansible_web/readme.md

 }

-Note: if you use filter with the local fact name it will not work , we need to use the filter as "ansible_local"
+Note: if you use filter with the local fact name it will not work , we need to use the filter as "ansible_local" this will work only with the local host , all hosts not collected the data. so that we need to copy the facts files in all the remote nodes.

+To create a facts.d diretory in all the remote nodes.
+$ansible all -m file -a "path=/etc/ansible/facts.d state=directory" -b

+To copy the file with the exec permission in all the remote nodes.
+$ansible all -m copy -a "src=./facts.d/git_httpd_v.fact dest=/etc/ansible/facts.d /git_httpd_v.fact mode='0755'" -b

+To get the facts info from the setup in all the remote hosts.
+$ansible all -m setup -a "filter=ansible_local"

+172.31.29.41 | SUCCESS => {
+    "ansible_facts": {
+        "ansible_local": {
+            "git_httpd_v": {
+                "Git_Version": "1.8.3.1",
+                "Httpd_Version": "Apache/2.4.6"
+            }
+        },
+        "discovered_interpreter_python": "/usr/bin/python"
+    },
+    "changed": false
+}
+localhost | SUCCESS => {
+    "ansible_facts": {
+        "ansible_local": {
+            "git_httpd_v": {
+                "Git_Version": "1.8.3.1",
+                "Httpd_Version": "Apache/2.4.6"
+            }
+        },
+        "discovered_interpreter_python": "/usr/bin/python"
+    },
+    "changed": false
+}
+172.31.27.130 | SUCCESS => {
+    "ansible_facts": {
+        "ansible_local": {
+            "git_httpd_v": {
+                "Git_Version": "1.8.3.1",
+                "Httpd_Version": "Apache/2.4.6"
+            }
+        },
+        "discovered_interpreter_python": "/usr/bin/python"
+    },
+    "changed": false
+}

  ---

 ```